jbdamask/PiHub/README.md

+# Repo Deprecated
+This was an early attempt to get Pi's talking.
+Quite wrong but good exercise.
+Replaced by [PiHubBleAwsIoT](https://github.com/jbdamask/PiHubBleAwsIoT)

 # Notice
 This stuff all kinda works.
 Very fickle.
 It is currently limited to a single device shadow with multiple local BLEs